 THESE JAMS ARE FUN AND DON'T WORRY ABOUT BEING RUSTY: These jams are for those who love Jazz FM music.
 If you can play the types of songs they regularly play on this radio station you are welcome to join the group and come to the jams.
 These jams are not for those trying to make contacts to get into the business.
 These jams are for fun and socializing only.
 If all you can play each time out is 1 or 2 songs that is fine.
 If all you can do is melody or chords that is fine too.
 If you can get through the songs most times without getting lost or stopping but are rusty and make 2 or 3 small recoverable mistakes in each of melody, solos and rhythm-section that is fine too since everyone in the group will be expecting this from everyone.
 I make mistakes.
 Most of the people listening would be in the same boat that you are (someone who makes mistakes).
 Some will make more mistakes than others but the idea is to use the socializing and fun to give you a reason to practice and keep it up.
 I run jams at my home and at a Struggling Restaurant.
 At my home we can't loose the location if we are too rusty.
 A the Struggling Restaurant we have to make sure we are not too rusty such that we drive customers away.
 To see the 5 areas of concern regarding this and how we solve these issues visit this link. http://yourcommonsongjams.com/frmRustyLevel.html

 WHY INCLUDE JAZZ BACKING TRACKS LIKE KARAOKE: I am a guitarist (not a singer) but in 2016 I was checking out public Karaoke and discovered that a lot of the singers are pretty good and they have a lot of fun singing along with these backing tracks often with groups of them coming to socialize.
 Even when the singer is not great they cheer them on with clapping and a positive attitude.
 It is very inspiring to watch.
 It has really opened my mind up to jamming jazz with backing tracks especially when it is hard to find people who play jazz these days.
 I see no reason jazz players can't use backing tracks to have fun, socialize, meet new people and keep themselves enthusiastic about continued playing.
-It allows us to jam a lot more often and so far the world has not come to an end as a result of using BIAB.
+Band In a Box (BIAB) is the backing track program I use.
+It allows us to jam a lot more often and so far the world has not come to an end as a result of using it.
 I feel sorry for jazz players who slip into extreme thinking about BIAB and lose the ability to take advantage of this technology.
 They forget having fun is a great motivator to improve one's playing.
-Regarding jazz singers one of the advantages of using BIAB for jazz backing tracks is I can create a BIAB file for any songs you request out of your fake book then during the jam I can change key if needed and play rhythm guitar along with you by simply reading the BIAB computer screen's chords rather than the chart.
+If you use BIAB for practice now you might want to think of these jams as a fun motivating & inspiring step up from your regular solitary use of BIAB.
+Regarding jazz singers one of the advantages of using BIAB for jazz backing tracks is I can create a BIAB file for any song you request out of your fake book then during the jam I can change key if needed and play rhythm guitar along with you by simply reading the BIAB computer screen's chords rather than the chart.
 So that way you are not alone singing yet you have drums, piano and bass as well.
 Why not bring a singer friend and alternate your songs or sing together.
-Another reason to use BIAB backing tracks it to protect you against speed up surprises.
-You practice up to a speed showing on the website (which you can set if you wish) and you won't get any nasty song speedup surprises during the jam due to the fact that we [use BIAB for drums which is set to the speed on the website] or [we have a drummer who is willing to listen to a BIAB rhythm guitar real instrument track].
-If you use BIAB for practice now think of these jams as a fun motivating & inspiring step up from your regular solitary use of BIAB.
+To help rusty players perform comfortably I use BIAB to prevent them from having any speed up surprises.
+You practice up to a speed showing on the website which you are welcome to set slower than default.
+No human can count in and hold speed perfectly so I use BIAB to count in the song at the website speed and hold it perfectly while sounding great.
+Rusty drummers can feel more comfortable about coming out too jam too.
+If they have a 3X3 drum kit they can join us and use our need to hold perfectly consistent speed to hide their insecurity about speeding up.
+Just say "John needs perfect consistent speed and I enjoy playing against a great sounding BIAB rhythm guitar track that does not damage my hearing”.
+However if you are a drummer who has already done the (BIAB mute all instruments on bar#1 speed test) and are confident you can hold speed within 5 BPM (and you are very brave) we can start all songs 5 BPM below the website speed and have BIAB mute all instruments at bar #1 while also changing the speed to the website speed at bar#1.
+That way if we do not finish before BIAB on every song during the night you can use me as a consistent speed reference for your future gigs :-) However don't get too excited about your ability to eliminate BIAB on every song.
+Sometimes we want it to fill out harmony due to missing players.

-INITIATING JAMS AT THREE LOCATIONS: I am available to organize potentially 3 jams for the month.
-Specifically the 4th week of the month at Supreme Restaurant and Bar for a jam which is a very low pressure performance in an almost empty restaurant where few if any listen, the 3rd week of the month at the fingerstyle guitar association in Stouffville for guitar duet performance jams and the 2nd week of the month at my home in Markham for very flexible loose low pressure jams with no audience.
-Spacing the jams out by 1 month gives you lots of time to learn 1 or 2 new songs for the next jam if you wish.
+INITIATING JAMS AT THREE LOCATIONS: I am available to organize 1 or 2 jams per month which will always be on a Sunday and which can be at any of 3 locations (Supreme Restaurant and Bar any Sunday of the month, my home in Markham any Sunday of the month and the finger style guitar association in Stouffville normally the 3rd Sunday of the month).
 On my website each location has its own schedule.
 The Stouffville location is run by another person and he sets the jam date each month.
 Guitarists can arrange to jam with me through my schedule for that location.
-At the other two locations (immediately after a jam is completed) the the "Jam Date" on the website will say "Needs People".
-While the website is in this state on the jam schedule you will see a list of songs I can currently play well enough to jam.
+At this location we can only do 1 or 2 songs.
+At the other locations we can typically do up to 12 songs within the 2 hour jam.
+While the jam schedule top right corner "Jam Date" says "Needs People" you can within 15 seconds schedule a jam by clicking on one of the popup calendar green highlighted Sundays and clicking the send email button.
+While the website is in this state on the jam schedule you will see a list of songs I can bring up to rusty spec within a week or two.
 When a member notifies me they want to jam on one of the available jam days showing on the popup calendar for that location, I update the schedule with the information and I email the group to announce the jam date and encourage others to join in.
 So a jam can occur if there is only 1 person + myself.
 This way you will never be playing/singing only with BIAB.
 As people initiate more songs or join in on existing songs the schedule is resorted in descending sequence by number of people participating in a song.
 We play the songs in this sequence to get the most people playing immediately just in case some need to leave early.
 So normally most of my songs which I initially put on the schedule do not get played during the jam since the jams run for two hours from 8:00 PM to 10:00 PM.